-"You iwill/i be playing.
+"You will be playing.
 There's no way they won't pick you.
 And what if you got hit with a Bludger?
 Can't we wait three months?"

-"I only got hit in my stomach once, ever, and that was five years ago at my tryout," she frowned.
+Ginny frowned.
+"I only got hit in my middle once, ever, and that was five years ago at my tryout."

-They looked at each other and were silent again as the conversation went back inside their minds.
-Another fraction of a second ticked, and Harry got up; they had decided.
+They looked at each other and were silent again as the conversation went back inside.
+Another fraction of a second ticked, and Harry stood; they had decided.
 He gave his hand to Ginny and pulled her up into a hug.

-"April's a good month to have a baby," Ginny said as they walked away from the fountain with their arms around each other.
-"But if we don't start trying until the first of July we'll have to go at it hot and heavy."
+"April is a good month to have a baby," Ginny said as they walked away from the fountain, their arms around each other.
+"But if we don't start trying until July we'll have to go at it hot and heavy."

 He smiled down at her.
 "Maybe you'll finally wear me out."

 "What are you talking about, Potter?"
-Ginny pulled away from him with a look of mock indignation.
+Ginny pulled away from him.
 "Don't you remember Paris last year?
 You couldn't walk for a week."

 Harry laughed and pulled her back.
-They strolled through the tall pillars of the castle gate and continued on past the Hogsmeade train station, up the High Street, past The Three Broomsticks, the post office, and Honeydukes.
+They strolled through the tall pillars of the castle gate and continued on past Hogsmeade Station, up the High Street, past The Three Broomsticks, the post office, and Honeydukes.
 Passing Zonko's Joke shop, they glanced in the window but didn't see George or Angelina.
 They went around The Hog's Head and up the back stairs to their flat.

-Over their meal that evening Harry and Ginny talked about having babies and what names they liked.
-When they went downstairs to the inn, as they usually did after dinner, they saw George and Angelina sitting at a table near the front door.
+During their meal that evening Harry and Ginny talked about having babies and names they liked.
+When they went downstairs to the inn's dining room, as they usually did after dinner, they saw George and Angelina sitting at a table near the front door.
 George waved and they went over and joined them.

 "Thanks," said Harry.
 "I don't drink, but you're welcome to try gold.
 And how the hell did you find out?"

 "I have sources, my lad.
-As for bribing you with gold, I draw the line at that.
+As for bribing you with gold, I draw the line.
 Honestly, how corrupt do you think I am?"
 George grinned.
 "Seriously, it's brilliant news.
-And little brother's moving up with you, right?"
+And little brother is moving up with you, I assume?"

 "He'll be my Chief Assistant.
-And did you hear?
-Saliyah's becoming the first director of Intermagic."
-Harry was referring to Saliyah Ushujaa, Kingsley Shacklebolt's wife who had been Head Auror since the first days after the Battle of Hogwarts.
+And Saliyah is becoming the first director of Intermagic," Harry said, referring to Saliyah Ushujaa, Kingsley Shacklebolt's wife, and Head Auror since the days following the Battle of Hogwarts.

 Harry shook his head.
-"People are soured on the Yanks at the moment because of that Muggle war.
-Damn," he frowned.
+"People are soured on the Yanks at the moment because of that Muggle war."
+He frowned.
 "I really hate politics.
 Thank Merlin for Kingsley.
 He knows all the right buttons to push and all the right hands to shake.
-He just keeps smiling, and of course it helps to have a voice that can overpower everyone else's on the planet."
+He just keeps smiling, and of course it helps to have a voice that can overpower everyone else's."